 Simon Says

 It is a popular school or party game that most adults can recall playing.
-Simon Says develops a child’s listening skills, self-control, attention skills, and helps them follow instructions.
+Simon Says develops a child’s listening skills, self-control, and attention skills, and helps them follow instructions.
 For those that show proper behavior and rule-following, a clear reward is given, which most kids can appreciate.

 Music-making and Rhythm Games